TiddoLangerak/jest-teardown/README.md

 ```

 We're very quickly running into problems here:
+- It is not clear on the callside if this runs around each test (`beforeEach`), or around the entire suite (`beforeAll`).
-- What if some of our tests want a `beforeEach`, and others `beforeAll`?
-This would require us to have multiple flavors of the same function.
+- If we want to support bother `beforeEach` and `beforeAll` then we'll need to write multiple flavors of the same function.
 E.g. `useCityDatabaseEach`/`useCityDatabaseAll`/`useCityDatabase({ scope: 'each'|'all'})`.
 - We still can't use this for single tests.
-We could create yet another variant like `withCityDatabase(() => { /* the test */ })`, but these don't stack very well.
+We could create yet another variant like `withCityDatabase(() => { /* the test */ })`, but this doesn't stack very well.
 Imagine needing a few of these for a single test, and you'll see the problem.
-- How would we pass variables from the hook to our test?
+- It complicates passing variables from hooks to tests.
 Let's say that our `beforeEach` creates a test user and we need the users id in our tests.
 This won't work:
   ```
   describe('my tests', () => {
     const userId = useTestUser();
   });
   ```
-  There are creative ways to make these work, but none of these are clean and straightforward.
+  There are creative ways to work around this, but none of these are particularly straightforward.

 # The solution

-What we really want is a way to contextually attach a teardown hook to some setup, which then automatically runs at the right time.
+What we really need is a way to attach a teardown hook to some setup, which then automatically runs at the right time.
 This is what `jest-teardown` does:

 ```
 import { teardown } from 'jest-teardown';